-Playing (tin can) drums at 3, (plastic) guitar at 6, and then hearing the Beatles on Ed Sullivan at 9, all helped to shape the drive that became a career direction.
-Scout camp gave me the opportunity to earn a merit badge for music, and I played the hits of the day … “Help” by the Beatles, and “One” by Three Dog Night.
+1958 - Playing (coffee can) drums at 3, (toy) guitar at 6, and then hearing the Beatles on Ed Sullivan at 9, all helped to shape the drive that became a career direction.
+In scouts, I earned a merit badge for music, and I played the hits of the day … “Help” by the Beatles, and “One” by Three Dog Night.
 By age 13, I had a band, playing parties and dances for local events ... even a college graduation party.
 I remember, it was our first real “gig,” and we were only in eight grade – we knew about 7 songs, so we repeated the best ones 2 or three times.
 “Hey Jude” was the first song I ever sang for money, and I still love performing it today.

-The 80s saw the rise of DJs, VJs and DUIs, and the bands began to shrink from 8+ pieces, to 5 … to 3 ….. to 2 ... and eventually, into what is now referred to as the “power single” ... a modern term for "one man band."
-Gear began to improve and shrink, so it was possible to make the sound of a full dance band with just a keyboard, a mic and a computer.
+The 80s saw the rise of DJ's, and DUIs, and the bands began to shrink from 8+ pieces, to 5 … to 3 ….. to 2 ... and eventually, into what is now referred to as the “power single” ... a better description for a "one man band."
 Technology is amazing today, and I make sure that I have the absolute state of the art gear to accompany my strong vocals.
 The 90s gave us Karaoke, and suddenly EVERYONE was a star. (or, so the thought!)

-I've built a new demo studio, so recording is always available.
-I even have a mobile setup that I can record live at your location, then bring the raw tracks back to the studio to enhance, and master.
-Let me make your band demo sound fantastic!
+I run a small production studio, so digital recording is always available, I have mobile setup so I can record live at your location, then bring the raw tracks back to the studio to enhance, and master.
+I can make custom backing tracks for singers, dancers, and all performers.